hanrenguang/monorepo-template-cli/README.md

-# create-monorepo-template
+# monorepo-template-cli

-A cli tool for creating a monorepo project.
+A fast way to initialize a monorepo project.